cscw2015/maverick/Interim/Interim.md

 2. MS XP + OpenOffice
 3. GNU/Linux + OpenOffice

-For the option of GNU/Linux, given that this was a major change compared to updating to the current Microsoft OS, they also considere two transitional solutions:
+For the option of GNU/Linux, given that this was a major change compared to updating to the current Microsoft OS, they also considered two transitional solutions:

 1. GNU/Linux + OpenOffice + PC Emulation (WINE / VMWare)
 2. GNU/Linux + OpenOffice + Terminal Server